suzuki-shunsuke/ansible-zsh-conf/README.md

 * zsh_conf_ghq_executable: The executable path of ghq command.
 The default is "ghq".
 * remote_repository_path: The remote repository where your zsh config is hosted.
+* zsh_conf_force: Create the link even if the dest file does not exist.
+The default is "no".

 Dependencies
 ------------